-Federal Perkins Loans are for those demonstrating financial need.
-They usually offer the lowest interest rates and may not be offered at every school in Idaho.
 Private, or alternative loans, are disbursed through financial institutions directly and will have a different application process.
 The bank or credit union will be your lender and a credit check as well as strict guidelines and eligibility requirements may apply.

 Private loans are usually considered secondary to federal loans, although they may be useful to bridge any gaps in funding college you may have.
 Check with your school’s financial aid office to determine what types of loans they accept and what their specific deadlines may be.